 In 2019, the COLA increase will be 2.8% and for 2020 a forecast of 1.8%

 In one sense, this is good; it means that inflation is very low, and the cost of daily living is still affordable.
 If you have been to the grocery store lately, you and I will agree that the cost of food has been skyrocketing.
 How can the CPI still say there is no real cost in living expenses?
 The answer is simple: during the Clinton Administration, food was removed from the calculation for the CPI Index.

 The CPI does not track food expenses nor energy expenses; they are both exempted categories from the CPI.

-The other side of the argument is food costs have risen far beyond any CPI increase and many people are feeling the belt tightening.
+The other side of the argument is food costs have risen far beyond any CPI increase, and many people are feeling the belt-tightening.
 In California, 16% of all residents are considered below the poverty line.
-In addition, unemployment in California just passed 9% according to the publication, Social Vulnerability.
+Also, unemployment in California just passed 9% according to the publication, Social Vulnerability.
 Link to CDC Vulnerability Index https://svi.cdc.gov/

 According to the CDC, Social Vulnerability can also include natural disasters.

 What is social vulnerability?
 Link: https://svi.cdc.gov/factsheet.html